Human Dimensions of Biodiversity

 Theme 4.4.
 Biodiversity resources, knowledge access and management in the context of an international regime on access and benefits sharing

 In light of the serious threats facing global biodiversity and of the growing commercial interest in genetic resources, researchers within this theme focus on key questions regarding genetic diversity and the access, management and benefits sharing associated with their genetic information.
+Researchers also investigate how environmental rules influence actors, and how environmental issues affect public international law.
+Other researchers look into mainstreaming biodiversity into education and learning.
 This theme is directly related to the Nagoya Protocol on Access and Benefit-sharing (ABS) which is linked to the third objective of the Convention on Biological Diversity (CBD).